-^{} By a late Report of the London Deaf and Dumb Asylum, it will be seen, that in 17 families, containing 136 children, there are no fewer than 78 deaf and dumb; and convinced as I have long been, that deaf and dumb children, before admission into the Asylum instituted for their education, should be submitted to the inspection of an aurist, I addressed a letter on the subject, so long ago as 1817, to the governors of that Asylum; for a copy of which, as well as the medical treatment of these affections, my Essay on the Deaf and Dumb may be consulted.
+^{} Convinced, as I have long been, that deaf and dumb children, before admission into the asylum instituted for their education, should be submitted to the inspection of an aurist, I addressed a letter on the subject, so long ago as 1817, to the governors of that asylum; for a copy of which, as well as the medical treatment of the various affections of the ear, my last Treatise on the Physiology and Diseases of the Ear, containing sixty-eight cases, may be consulted.

-rally been considered, and almost unintelligible as they have been too commonly looked upon, I feel it my duty to observe, that they are seldom characterised by any deficiency of structure in the auditory organ, which should be carefully and thoroughly examined, with a view to the detection of the real nature of the case.
+the case.
 If no means, or no appropriate means, of relief be adopted, the imperfection is confirmed, and the case becomes utterly hopeless; or, which is indeed worse, a partial defect degenerates into a complete one, and the possibility which may once have existed of doing good is entirely removed.

 The truth of these observations is proved by the fact of children having heard a little at an early period of infancy, and afterwards becoming perfectly deaf.
 In several instances perseverance has been ultimately crowned with success, although the nature of the case was originally such as to lead me almost to despair.
-I never fail, therefore, in whatever case, to urge, in the strongest manner, the propriety of making a trial; and no case whatever should be pronounced incurable, until the hopeless result of well-applied endeavours shall have proved it so; and I am fully persuaded, that if it were the object to encourage medical treatment, in a degree corresponding to that with which the more attentive, though probably not more efficient schemes of a mechanical description (under the denomination of education) are received, the amount of success would be greater, and the process would also be materially shortened.
-A great inconvenience at least, if not indeed amounting to an objection, attached to the prevailing method, is the length of time required for the realisation of any benefit.
-The great point to be kept in view is the excitement, or development, of the auditory organ, which is the proper business of the surgeon, rather than of the schoolmaster, to whom the incurable may be consigned, after the former has attempted his utmost in vain.
+I never fail, therefore, in whatever case, to urge, in the strongest manner, the propriety of making a trial; and no case whatever should be pronounced incurable until the hopeless result of well-applied endeavours shall have proved it so; and I am fully persuaded, that if it were the object to encourage medical treatment, in a degree corresponding to that with which the more attentive, though probably not more efficient schemes of a mechanical description (under the denomination of education) are received, the amount of success would be greater, and the process would also be materially shortened.
+A great inconvenience, at least, if not indeed amounting to an objection, attached to the prevailing method, is the length of time required for the realisation of any benefit.
+The great point to be kept in view is the excitement, or development, of the auditory organ, which is the proper business of the surgeon, rather than of the schoolmaster, to whom the incurable may be consigned after the former has attempted his utmost in vain.